 Scoot Staff and Crew

 First thing first, cute and friendly.
-I like the yellow and black uniforms that hint to a cutesy mix between a pop-yeh-yeh band and the Star Trek crew, and I think that the quality of their service is overall pretty good.
+I like the yellow and black uniforms that hint to a cutesy mix between a pop-yeh-yeh band and the Star Trek crew, and I think that the quality of their service is overall pretty good (as we reconfirmed when flying Scoot from Lucknow to Singapore in December 2018).
 Stewardesses are never in your face, yet always attentive — several times, passengers had inadvertently pressed the call button, and staff arrived very quickly even if there was no need to rush.

 The day was stunningly clear, with amazing views of the desert extending like an ochre carpet all the way to the coastline.
 The Red Sea’s turquoise water was wedged unnaturally between the two countries; a truly memorable view, that made me long for exploring Africa.
 Next year… maybe.